billhennessy/blog-chunky/content/post/2021/to-set-aside.md

 keyConcept: ""
 ---

-Yesterday's post ([*This Is What Will Happen*](https://www.hennessysview.com/this-is-what-will-happen/)) struck a chord with some readers.
+An earlier post ([*This Is What Will Happen*](https://www.hennessysview.com/this-is-what-will-happen/)) struck a chord with some readers.
 Yet, I was surprised that no one (so far) has said, "Bill, it sounds like you're giving up."

 That, to me, is reassuring.
 The post is mostly about about hope.
 In fact, it could be the most hopeful post I have ever written.
 And this probably needs a little explanation.